 Lastly, BIG aims to provide graduate students with easy access to information that will help them develop science communication skills, understand the intersection of science and policy, how to apply their research to other areas, as well as explore careers outside of the traditional academia track.

 Got an idea for a project, but need some help getting started?
 Have an event or opportunity you would like to publicize on our website?
-Please drop us a line using the form below!
+Drop us a line at email@example.com!